-Generally, an associate degree program in social science prepares students to transfer to a bachelor's degree program.
+Generally, an associate's degree program in social science prepares students to transfer to a bachelor's degree program.
 A student can choose to major in a number of areas, such as psychology, political science, anthropology and geography.
-Additionally, a student interested in becoming certified as a teacher might consider a bachelor's degree program in education to meet additional certification requirements.
+A student interested in becoming certified as a teacher might consider a bachelor's degree program in education to meet additional certification requirements.

 A two-year social science associate's degree program typically involves coursework that includes history, geography, and psychology.
 Students interested in pursuing a career with this degree such as in government or administration may go on to earn a bachelor's degree.